 1. Frequent Repair Costs

-It is normal for a heating unit to eventually need a new belt or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much repairing along the way.
+It is normal for a heating unit to eventually need a new belt or a little TLC once a year to make sure everything is running correctly, but a well-maintained heating system should work without much fixing along the way.
 A few signs that your system may be in need of replacing are below: